MRes examination FAQs

 My supervisor informed me that one of the examiners wants a hard copy of the thesis?
 Where do I lodge this?

 Where this is the case, you must lodge all components of your thesis, plus accompanying forms at your Faculty HDR office either in person or by other means such as mail or courier.
-You must arrange for this to arrive by the 5pm deadline.
+You must arrange for this to arrive by the 5pm deadline on your EWS date.
 Late penalties apply.

 What if I need an extension to EWS date?